How American Food Makes Us Fat and Sick

 So if we are not eating more, why are we so much fatter?
 In previous posts, I pointed out the enormous difference in daily work-life balance stress levels between Americans and Europeans, and how stress directly shifts metabolic functions toward fat creation and fat storage.
 But there is one more very important difference.

-A landmark study comparing the nutritional content of 43 different fruits and vegetables in 1950 and 1999 was published in 2004 in the Journal of the American College of Nutrition.
-The results showed quite definitively that the amount of protein, calcium, phosphorus, iron, riboflavin (vitamin B2) and vitamin C have declined substantially over the past half century.
-The study authors attributed this decline in nutritional content to agricultural practices designed to improve food qualities such as size, growth rate, pest resistance rather than nutrition.
+A landmark study comparing the nutritional content of 43 different fruits and vegetables between 1950 and 1999 was published in 2004 in the Journal of the American College of Nutrition.
+The results showed quite definitively that the amount of protein, calcium, phosphorus, iron, riboflavin (vitamin B2), and vitamin C have declined substantially over the past half-century.
+The study authors attributed this decline in nutritional content to agricultural practices designed to improve food qualities such as size, growth rate, and pest resistance rather than nutrition.

 According to the World Watch Institute, farmers today can grow two to three times as much grain, fruit, and vegetables on a plot of land as they could 50 years ago, but that food contains 10 to 25 percent less iron, zinc, protein, calcium, vitamin C, and other nutrients.
 In simple terms, you would have to eat eight oranges today to derive the same amount of Vitamin A as our grandparents would have gotten from one.